 - Note: dogs are not allowed on the trail, because of lots of wildlife sightings.
 We saw a moose, quite close up; be careful with them!

-10. Glamp it up on Cape Breton in a tiny home, dome or yurt
+10. Glamp it up in Cape Breton

 You may also like Best Hotels for Romantic Getaways in Eastern Canada.